nayhah/SimpleReads/README.md

 A web browser that supports HTML, CSS, and JavaScript.
 Installation
 SimpleRead is a web-based application and does not require any installation.
 Simply open your web browser and navigate to the website URL.
+To do this in your terminal navigate to the working directory of the project.
+Next type in the command: python3 -m http.server
+Next you can follow the link in your browser and click on the html folder titled: SimpleReadPage.html Have fun!

 Contributing
 Contributions to SimpleRead are welcome!
 If you'd like to contribute, please follow these steps: